Stavanger, Norway - Things to Do in Stavanger

 Lysefjord Cruise

-Booking Tip: Food tours cost 800-1200 NOK and should be booked 2-3 days ahead.
-Evening tours (5-8 PM) offer the best restaurant access.
-Look for tours that include both traditional and modern establishments, plus local markets.
+Booking Tip: Food tours cost 600-1000 NOK and typically include 4-6 stops.
+Book evening tours for the best restaurant atmosphere, though lunch tours offer better value.
+Look for tours that include both traditional and modern establishments.

 Getting There